chafla/athenian-robotics.github.io-1/docs/displayotron.md

-# Display-O-Tron 3000 Notes
+# Display-O-Tron Hat Notes

-A Display-O-Tron can be purchased from [here](https://shop.pimoroni.com/products/displayotron-3000)
+A Display-O-Tron can be purchased from [here](https://www.adafruit.com/products/2694)

 The github repo is [here](https://github.com/pimoroni/dot3k).